SignalK/specification/gitbook-docs/data_model.md

 }
 ```

-The 'source' values is the same and applies to each of the 'values' items, which removes data duplication.
-It also
+An `update` has a single `source` value and it applies to each of the `values` items.
-allows rich data to be included with minimal impact on message size.
+In cases where you can get data from only a single source the source may be omitted and the receiver may fill it in when multiplexing data from several sources.

 Each 'value' item is then simply a pair of 'relative path', and 'value'.